Did Christians Recognize Jesus at His Return?

 Similarly, throughout the history of the church, many Christians have mistakenly imagined that Christ, the Son of Man, would come on the clouds alone despite abundant Biblical evidence to the contrary.
 Despite popular perception, the Bible indicates that Jesus was to return in the presence of the holy angels (Matthew 16:27, Mark 8:38, 2 Thessalonians 1:7, and Jude 14-15).
 This misinformed assumption might also explain why Christian scribes did not add apologetic components to Tacitus’ and Josephus’ writings identifying the army of angels seen in the sky with the initial aspect of the second coming.
 These scribes, like many people today, did not recognize this event as the second coming.
 Not as familiar with the Bible as they should have been, these scribes might have mistakenly expected Christ to return alone, not at the head of an army.

 In light of all the hurdles mentioned above it should not be surprising that the first-century church appears to have by-and-large missed the second coming and the fulfillment of all end time prophecy.
 Of course the first-century church did have a small advantage over modern Christians in that they would have better understood non-literal Greek and Hebrew idioms.
-However, in light of all the impediments mentioned above, it is clear from the majority of extant Christian documents written after A.D.
-70 that this understanding was clearly insufficient to offset all of these impediments.
+However, exactly how much of an advantage these first-century Hebrew speakers would have had over modern readers is hard to gage.
+It took a thousand years for Latin to transform into Italian, French, Portuguese and Spanish.
+And a modern English speaker would likely be able to communicate with an English speaker five hundred years ago, but not much beyond that.
+The first thing to be lost in understanding an old language would appear to be idioms.
+Although it must be the case that first-century Hebrew speakers had at least some advantage in understanding their ancient writings over modern readers, this advantage is not likely as robust as one might be inclined to imagine and clearly insufficient to offset all of the above-mentioned impediments.

 Though some Christians may not have recognized Christ’s return, maybe some did?
 From time to time ambiguous statements implying the belief that Jesus had already returned pop up in extracanonical literature.
 For example, Eusebius says some noteworthy preterist things from time to time in History of the Church (A.D.
 313).
 Likewise the following statement implying the resurrection had already taken place is written in the Epistle of Ignatius to the Magnesians (roughly 100 A.D .):